Yiranwu/db19-server-access/README.md

 ## Setting up VPN

 VPN is required to connect to the server.
-You can use "openconnect" as your VPN tool, where installation guide can be easily found.
+You can use "openconnect" as your VPN tool, where installation guide can be easily found on internet.

 Start VPN connection with: